jstriaukas/midasmlpy/README.md

 ## Software in other languages

-- Julia implmentation of the midasml method is available [here](https://github.com/ababii/Pythia.jl).
+- A Julia implementation of the midasml method is available [here](https://github.com/ababii/Pythia.jl).
-- MATLAB implmentation of the midasml method is available [here](https://github.com/jstriaukas/midasml_mat).
+- A MATLAB implementation of the midasml method is available [here](https://github.com/jstriaukas/midasml_mat).
-- R implementation of the midasml method is available [here](https://github.com/jstriaukas/midasml).
+- An R implementation of the midasml method is available [here](https://github.com/jstriaukas/midasml).

 ## Details on the Fortran code

 The main subroutines are written in Fortran 90.
 Using Python <tt>3.8.x</tt>, the code is compiled for several OS:

 - sglfitF.cpython-38-x86_64-linux-gnu.so - compiled for Linux.
 Version: 20.04.4.
-Compiled with f2py3 and gfortran compiler.
+Compiled with <tt>f2py3</tt> and <tt>gfortran</tt> compiler.
 - sglfitF.cp38-win_amd64.pyd - compiled for Windows.
 Version: Windows 10.
+Compiled with <tt>f2py</tt> and <tt>gfortran</tt> compiler.
-Compiled with f2py and gfortran compiler.
+- sglfitF.cpython-38-darwin.so - complied for macOS.
+Version: Monterey 12.3.1.
+Compiled with <tt>numpy.f2py</tt> and <tt>gfortran</tt> compiler.

 In case you are running the code on a different platform, you can compile the Fortran code <tt>sglfitF.f90</tt> by using <tt>f2py</tt> which is part of <tt>numpy</tt>.

 [^1]: Babii, A., Ghysels, E., & Striaukas, J. (2021).
 Machine learning time series regressions with an application to nowcasting.
 Journal of Business & Economic Statistics, 1-23.